sehlen-bsi/botan-docs/cryptodoc/src/01_hash.rst

 Botan implements the two SHA-3 XOFs SHAKE128 and SHAKE256 in :srcref:`src/lib/hash/shake/shake.cpp` as defined in [FIPS-202]_.
 It
-utilizes the sponge construction methods of the basic SHA-3 implementation using the SHAKE-specific padding.
-In contrast to SHA-3 we allow arbitrary output lengths which are provided to the constructor of the class.
+utilizes the Keccak sponge construction methods also used in the SHA-3 implementation using a padding that is specific to SHAKE.
+In contrast to SHA-3 it allows arbitrary output lengths which are provided to the constructor of the class.

 BLAKE2b